omerfkaya/GUESS-ME/README.md

     * This function called for making guesses by users
     * Example call `near call $CONTRACT makeGuess '{"guess": "petepanter"}' --accountId $NEAR_ACCOUNT`

+## Scripts

+* You can simply run `scripts/deploy.sh` for deploying contract.

+* After deploy you should call this with contract id, `export CONTRACT=ACCOUNT_ID` after that you can simply call `scripts/run.sh` to test.
 ## Near Features

 * Saving users guess count on **PersistentUnorderedMap**.
 * Saving every word in rounds on **storage**
 * Make sure round starter is the owner with **Context**
 * Checking limits with **assert**

+## Loom Video

+* It exceeds file limit of git so https://www.loom.com/share/11a31e9e8ff64d199189ee59156f9a73 this is the link of loom.